 We have identified three priority areas where research investment is most urgently needed.
 In each of these three areas, there is a large unmet patient need that is not reflected in current levels of research funding.
 These priority areas are kept under regular review.

 More than 12,000 people are diagnosed with a primary brain tumour every year in the UK.
 More people under 40 die from brain tumours than from any other cancer.

 With more than 130 different types of brain tumour, which may all present with different types of symptoms, they are difficult to diagnose and exceptionally difficult to treat.

 We want to improve the outlook for people with brain tumours by funding research that takes forward our understanding of the mechanisms underlying tumour development, and helps develop better ways to diagnose and treat these tumours.

-The degree of impairment varies enormously but many people are left severely disabled and need long-term rehabilitation to maximise function, independence and quality of life.
+The degree of impairment varies enormously from person to person, but many people are left severely disabled and need long-term rehabilitation to maximise function, independence and quality of life.

-There are hundreds of different types of headache and facial pain disorders, including migraine and cluster headache.
+There are hundreds of different types of headache and facial pain disorders, including migraine, cluster headache and trigeminal neuralgia.

 We want to improve people's lives by funding research that addresses the causes and mechanisms of headache and facial pain, and advances diagnosis and treatment of these disorders.